-You’ll find many street-side restaurants and bars where you can enjoy an Chang beer or head into any of the clubs if they fancy you.
+You’ll find many street-side restaurants and bars where you can enjoy a Chang beer or head into any of the Khao San Road clubs if they fancy you.

 READ MORE: Consider adding these activities to your list of things to do in Phuket!

 After an extremely eventful first day, you should take it slow and have an easy morning doing something chill like hang by the pool.

 Morning – Lumphini Park